Important note:So you've decided to be an internet apologist for Christianity.

 When you run out of arguments against science, change the subject to morality.

 Ask your opponent to explain where morals came from.
-Ignore the answers and claim Atheists are immoral and can’t be trusted because they don’t know it’s wrong to kill, rape, rob banks, etc.
+Ignore the answers and claim Atheists are immoral and can't be trusted because they don't know it's wrong to kill, rape, rob banks, etc. If your opponent mentions William Lane Craig break off the conversation immediately - and don't answer any of those trick questions about Canaanites and genocide!

 When told that there is a long history of Christians killing and raping, say Stalin and Mao were Atheists.
 (You could try saying Hitler was an Atheist too but the risk here is that your opponent might know he was a Christian and may have some links to historical data proving it, so exercise caution).